doctrine/doctrine-website-sphinx/pages/source/blog/doctrine-2-4-beta.rst

 us to find BC breaks and remove them before the final release.
 The plan is to release the final version in the next 4-6 weeks.

+In these next weeks we will work to incorporate all changes in the documentation.